 I believe art is the best way to document communities; providing an effective means for communities to connect, thrive and flourish in urban environments: inviting all to make the first step towards compassionate interaction.

 I also believe in the positive impact of large scale wall art because I am witness to the transformation of people involved in the creative process.
 Through my public art installations I want to experience new ways of expression, while incorporating new materials and techniques.
 I intend to foster my artistic vision while deepening my connection with the community.

-I have over thirty years experience in creating murals and more than a hundred award-winning public art projects and installations in Los Angeles, Philadelphia, New York, New Jersey, Seattle, Lompoc, Oxnard, Pomona, Carson, Riverside, Claremont, Hershey, Wisconsin, Maine, Alaska, Vallejo, Sacramento, Pittsburgh, Ciudad de Mexico and the Republic of the Philippines.
+I have over thirty years experience in creating murals and more than a hundred award-winning public art projects, exhibits and installations in Los Angeles, Philadelphia, New York, New Jersey, Seattle, Lompoc, Sacramento, Oxnard, Pomona, Carson, Riverside, Hershey, Wisconsin, Maine, Alaska, Vallejo, Pittsburgh, Hawaii, Canada, India, Mexico and the Republic of the Philippines.

 My collaboration with neighborhoods in creating public art, as well as my personal work in the studio, is an introspection of decoding (a): encrypted forms of personal and social forms of expression and how suppressed cultures re-identify themselves through the matrix of oppression; as well as, (b): how various cultures promote their patrimonial resources from ancestral cultural sites, to natural wonders, to contemporary public markets, down to toys.
 By rendering memory and blood relations in a process that manifests knowledge in a private voice vs. projecting information in a public stage, my lineage has found its translation from murals to painting.

 My works are a reflection on heritage and history and the reverberations of the past in contemporary life; unearthing and innovating from the past to herald the future.